yinyangsammy/snapshot-location-assessment/README.md

 -   All Weather forecasts were kindly provided by [OpenWeather](https://openweathermap.org/api).

 -   The address map in my contact section postcode modal was kindly provided by [Google Maps](https://www.google.co.uk/maps).

+-   The global safety map was kindly provided by [Safeture Riskline](https://safeture.com/riskline-launch-apis-improvements/).

 ## Acknowledgements